 Statute of Limitations for Georgia Wrongful Death Actions

 When pursuing a wrongful death action on behalf of a loved one in Georgia, it is crucial to understand the importance of seeking legal advice before the statute of limitations expires.
 Under Georgia law, a legal representative of a deceased individual has two years from the date of the loved one’s death to file a wrongful death lawsuit.
 However, there are several circumstances under which the statute of limitations may be “tolled,” or extended,” for a longer period of time.
-Our Tifton wrongful death attorney explains the statute of limitations for wrongful death claims in Georgia in more detail below.
+Our wrongful death attorneys explains the statute of limitations for wrongful death claims in Georgia in more detail below.

 Why Do We Have Statutes of Limitations?